vatpac-technology/sops/docs/terminal/sydney.md

     **SY TCU:** "HWD, Departures, identified, onwards clearance South Harbour Sector"
     **HWD:** "Onwards clearance South Harbour Sector, HWD"

-## BK TWR Offline
+## BK ADC Offline
-Due to the low level of CTA (`A015`) in the BK CTR when **BK TWR** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.
+Due to the low level of CTA (`A015`) in the BK CTR when **BK ADC** is offline, it is best practice to give airways clearance to aircraft at the holding point, to ensure departing aircraft can have uninterrupted climb.

 !!! example
-    **LOA**: "LOA, King Air, POB 10, IFR, taxing Bankstown for Shellharbour, Runway 11C" `AIP GEN 3.4`
+    **LOA**: "LOA, King Air, POB 10, IFR, taxing Bankstown for Shellharbour, Runway 11C"
     **SY TCU**: "LOA, Sydney Approach, squawk 3601, no reported IFR traffic, report ready at the holding point for airways clearance"
     **LOA**: "Squawk 3601, wilco, LOA"

     **ABC**: "LOA, ready Runway 11C"
     **SY TCU**: "LOA, cleared to YSHL via ANKUB, flight planned route, Bankstown 8 Departure, climb via SID A030"
-    **LOA**: "Cleared to YSHL via ANKUB, flight planned route, Bankstown 8 Departure, climb via SID A030, LOA"
+    **LOA**: "Cleared to YSHL via ANKUB, flight planned route, Bankstown 8 Departure, climb via SID A030, LOA" `AIP GEN 3.4`
 ## Airspace Division

 The divisions of the airspace between **SAN**, **SAS**, **SDS**, **SDN**, **SFW** and **SFE** change based on the Runway Mode.